 The use of choke points, such as borders, collection points (silos, warehouses), and points of sale, as mechanisms to enforce intellectual property protection within the circularity bioeconomy.

-Applicants selected for an interview will be asked to prepare a short project proposal for one of the above project themes or a related topic of their own choosing.
+Applicants selected for an interview will be asked to prepare a short project proposal (approx. 1 page) for one of the above project themes or a related topic of their own choosing.
 One of the 4 positions, which is funded by the ARC Centre for Excellence on Synthetic Biology, is earmarked for research on synthetic biology.

 Duties